 The LED fixture was not a name brand, and something went wrong internally, sending voltage down the DMX line and killing the DMX chip in the console.
 Not cool, and an inexpensive DMX splitter would have taken the heat instead of the console had they used one!

-- Remember that you can’t use 3 and 5 pin DMX jacks on fixtures as a split!
+You can’t use 3 and 5 pin DMX jacks on fixtures as a split!

-- Multiple Universes – If your console has multiple universes, you can “zone” your lighting rig by different universes to stay organized keep your wiring simpler.
+If your console has multiple universes, you can “zone” your lighting rig by different universes to stay organized keep your wiring simpler.
 DMX splitters can’t span multiple universes, though some allow you to input 2 universes and choose which ports you want to assign to each output.

 I hope you really enjoyed that video, and that it helps you to create great lighting.
 There’s nothing worse than hitting a technical hurdle in your lighting!